 The synagogue does not have coffee cups, but we do have approximately 100 wine glasses.

 What are the different room layout possibilities?

 You can lay out the room however you can imagine it!
 Meet with office staff to discuss your plan.

 When can I cook in the synagogue?

 Cooking typically happens on weekday mornings, and is arranged so as not to interfere with Preschool kitchen usage.
-Please coordinate with Rabbi Bass to schedule all cooking.
+Please coordinate with the office to schedule all cooking.